 Fully Integrated Into the Digital Banking Experience

 Digital money management is fully integrated into the online and mobile banking experience.
-To illustrate what this kind of solution might look like, we can turn to Mountain America Credit Union (MACU).
-MACU implemented a private-label digital money management solution called My Money Manager, and they saw adoption rates of more than 40% just five months after launch — a 1,200% increase compared to their old traditional PFM solution.
+To illustrate what this kind of solution might look like, one of our clients implemented a private-label digital money management solution called My Money Manager, and they saw adoption rates of more than 40% just five months after launch — a 1,200% increase compared to their old traditional PFM solution.

-Due to the success they experienced, MACU decided to pre-load all users onto the platform in an effort to foster even more engagement.
+Due to the success they experienced, they decided to pre-load all users onto the platform in an effort to foster even more engagement.
 This means that every account holder who logs into online or mobile banking is enrolled in My Money Manager and immediately sees and interacts with the spending widget.
-The decision has paid off as MACU has seen the number of external accounts being added daily increase by more than 5x within five days of implementation.
-To read more on MACU’s success, check out their case study here.
+The decision has paid off.
+The number of external accounts being added daily increase by more than 5x within five days of implementation.

 Matt West, Global Account Executive at MX, summed up what a fully integrated experience looks like when he said, “The most critical change consists of tearing down the walls between digital banking and financial management.
 No more product silos.
 No more of the fractured digital experience.
 Third-party providers work in tandem better than ever for the benefit of the end user, and in turn financial institutions understand why digital money management is so critical.”